 Family Medicine – Temecula

-The Family Medicine Residency Program of the Southwest Healthcare Medical Education Consortium is committed to creating a supportive learning environment and culture of wellness for residents that equips them with skills needed to support their own physical, mental, behavioral and spiritual health.
+The Family Medicine Residency Program is committed to creating a supportive learning environment and culture of wellness for residents that equips them with skills needed to support their own physical, mental, behavioral and spiritual health.
 Residency is challenging, but it should not be demeaning or disheartening, or result in physical or mental illness, behavioral disturbances or the development of maladaptive coping skills.
 Through our efforts, we will promote our future physicians’ sustained joy in their practice as Family Medicine physicians.

 Our wellness initiatives include: